| Hannah Tsai

 Suzunami Try the Japanese seafood set.

-After coming out of the subway station, go straight to exits 4 or 5.
+After exiting the subway station, go straight to exits 4 or 5.

 Summary